Analyzing User Behavior Within Continuous Gambling Systems

 The Collapse of Decision-Making Into Flow

 As a result, behavior shifts from reflective to procedural.
 Users are no longer deciding to keep playing; continuation is already in motion.
-Stopping, by contrast, requires an intentional interruption.
+Stopping, by contrast, requires intentional interruption.
 When continuing is easy and stopping requires effort, persistence becomes the default outcome.

 Why Losses Rarely Act as Deterrents